nicozanf/py4web-doc/docs/chapter-14.rst

    search_queries
 -  search_queries: list of query lists to use to build the search form.
    Ignored if search_form is used
--  columns: list of fields or columns to display on the list page, if blank, the table will use all readable fields of the searched table
+-  columns: list of fields or columns to display on the list page, see the :ref:`Custom columns` paragraph later.
+   If blank, the table will use all readable fields of the searched table
 -  show_id: show the record id field on list page - default = False
 -  orderby: pydal orderby field or list of fields
 -  left: if joining other tables, specify the pydal left expression here